 This view will help us extract data from the PDFs that don't have any information in the table.

-Now that the table is set up, an OpenAI assistant to extract PDF data for us...
+Now that the table is set up, let's create an OpenAI assistant to extract PDF data for us.

-6. Scroll down to TOOLS and turn File search on.
-The file search tool enables the AI to search for data in PDFs and extract it.
+8. Scroll down to TOOLS and turn File search on.
+The file search tool enables the assistant to access the PDFs we send to it and extract data.

 OpenAI will save the changes automatically, so you don't have to click any buttons.
 Now that the assistant is set up, we can use it in Data Fetcher.